input-output-hk/mithril/.github/copilot-review-guidelines.md

 - Avoid unnecessary `.clone()` calls.
-If cloning is required, ensure it is intentional and not a workaround for a borrow-checker issue that could be solved with better lifetimes or by simply moving the value. when the function does not need ownership.
+If cloning is required, ensure it is intentional and not a workaround for a borrow-checker issue that could be solved with better lifetimes or by simply moving the value when the function does not need ownership.
-- Avoid unnecessary `.clone()` calls.
-If cloning is required, ensure it is intentional and not a workaround for a borrow-checker issue that could be solved with better lifetimes.

 ### Type Conversions